billvb/billvb.github.io/resume.md

 ###### Software Projects Lead

-*2013 &mdash; Present (Part-time):* Developed, scaled and operated a major software system to enable Nextility's key line-of-business and competitive advantage.
+*2013 &mdash; 2016 (Part-time):* Developed, scaled and operated a major software system to enable Nextility's key line-of-business and competitive advantage.
 This system served to aggregate and normalize the millions of daily power and gas price quotes from dozens of utility companies, and feed them into a front-end for Nextility's customers and partners to ensure they get the lowest possible price for their power and gas service.

 Another major effort included the development of a SCADA system for the monitoring, control, metering and diagnostics of solar installations.
 This involved the development of a full-stack hardware-software solution, from cloud-based backends interfacing over cell networks to embedded components on serial buses.